Chapter 1. Welcome to Red Hat Advanced Cluster Management for Kubernetes

 Created and imported clusters are managed by the klusterlet agent and its add-ons, which initiates a connection to the Red Hat Advanced Cluster Management for Kubernetes hub cluster.

-A policy that defines where the application components should be deployed and how many replicas there should be.
+A policy that defines where the application components are deployed and how many replicas there are.

 A rule that defines the target clusters where subscriptions are delivered.
 For instance, verify the cluster name, resource annotations, or resource label(s).